 If you don’t have a car, your campus isn’t walkable or bikeable, or there’s a lack of good public transportation, your job possibilities might be more limited.
-Finding remote work may be your best option, and online-based jobs also mean you can keep working when you go back home during school breaks.
+Focusing on campus jobs or remote work might be your best option.
+The benefit of online jobs is that you can keep working when you go back home during school breaks.

 Tip #2: Take a good look at your workload and class schedule

-Many of the jobs on this list let you set your own schedule, and I listed those for a reason — you get to pick a schedule that works for you.
-More traditional jobs like waiting tables or working retail won’t always keep your courses in mind when scheduling your hours.
+Many of the jobs on this list let you set your own schedule, and we listed those for a reason — you get to pick a schedule that works for you.
+More traditional jobs like working as a restaurant server or working in retail won’t always keep your courses in mind when scheduling your hours.

 Tip #3: Be realistic about how much you’ll make with different part-time jobs

-Out of all of the best part-time college jobs on this list, paid surveys and on-campus ones pay the least.
+Out of all of the jobs for college students we’ve listed, paid surveys and on-campus jobs pay the least.
 You might find that they’re the easiest, but there are definitely higher paying options.
 Take a look at your budget and figure out how much money you want to make with your part-time job.

 Tip #4: Think about the careers you might want to explore

 While your life right now is focused on getting through college, the end goal is always to find a career you love.
-If you can find something like a paid internship in a field you’re interested in exploring, that would look great on your resume, though those jobs are limited and highly competitive.
+If you can find something like a paid internship in a field you’re interested in exploring, that work experience will look great on your resume, though those jobs are limited and highly competitive.